Legacy of Faith

 Q: To remember St. Martin’s in my will, do I leave it to the Church or to Saint Martin’s Endowment?

 A: Most gifts are designated to the Saint Martin’s Endowment; however, please contact Ashley Pratka and she will provide you with preferred bequest wording for the Church or the Endowment.

 Q: Does St. Martin’s have specific funding needs that will benefit from my estate gift?

 A: Yes!
 St. Martin’s Church established its endowment and is funded by estate gifts and memorial gifts.
 The Endowment supports the St. Martin’s Campus and its many programs.
 There are also special funds established to support Music Ministry and Choir Program and Outreach Ministries.
 If you are interested in supporting a current operating fund at the time your gift is realized, please contact Ashley Pratka to discuss those options.

 Q: I already have a will, but want to make a bequest to St. Martin’s.
 What do I do?

 A: We are grateful for all planned gift intentions!
 You do not need to re-do you entire will.
-You may add a codicil which is a supplement to a will – which simply means containing an addition, explanation, or modification to your current will.
+You may add a codicil, a supplement to a will, which simply means containing an addition, explanation or modification to your current will.